Skip to Main Content

 Who is eligible for the Talking Book Program?

-Individuals who are unable to read or use standard print due to permanent or temporary blindness, visual impairment, or physical limitations may qualify for the program.
-The Access Services library provides specially recorded books, magazines, and players to residents of Fairfax County, the City of Fairfax, and the City of Falls Church through the free Talking Book Program of the Library of Congress National Library Service for the Blind and Print Disabled.
+Individuals who are unable to read or use standard print due to permanent or temporary blindness, low vision, physical disabilities, or reading disabilities may qualify for the program.
+The Access Services library provides books and magazines in audio and braille formats, plus playback equipment and accessories to residents of Fairfax County, the City of Fairfax, and the City of Falls Church through the National Library Service for the Blind and Print Disabled, Library of Congress.

 Materials and machines may be borrowed and returned by mail at no cost to the user.
-An application form signed by a certifying authority is required.
+A completed application signed by a certifying authority is required.

 How does the program work?